jloan/webpage-template/README.md

 # webpage-template
+## What is this?

+This is a template for making a [simple webpage] (https://jloan.github.io/webpage-template/) using HTML.
+This page can be published to the web or be run locally on your own and others computers using a web-browser.

 ## How-to use this template:

 * You'll want to download this template.
 It will download as a ZIPPED file whereever your computer puts downloads.